joanrig/vacation_bidder/notes/devlog-js.md

-###INDEX
+###SHOW

 [ X ] make sure vacations displayed on index page are user's vacations, not all vacations

-[  ] my vacations button - should not show duplicates -- .distinct is not helping
+[ X ] my vacations button - should not show duplicates -- .distinct is not helping

 [ X ] my vacations button - should not adds all vacations *each* time it is clicked.
       https://www.the-art-of-web.com/javascript/doublesubmit/